 Past returns are no guarantee of future returns.
 The money invested in the fund may increase or decrease in value and it is not certain that you will get back all the capital you have invested.
 The key investor information document and prospectus can be found at lannebo.se/en.
 Please note that Lannebo does not produce investment recommendations or other information recommending or suggesting an investment strategy.
 Information in this monthly report should not be seen as anything other than a statement of the fund's trading activities and holdings.

 The fund is suitable for those who

-- Want to take part in developments on the Swedish equity market. - Want an actively managed fund with investments based on a clear understanding of each individual company.
+- Want a Swedish equity fund with greater opportunities. - Want an actively managed fund with investments based on a clear understanding of each individual.

 The fund's investment policy